 Frequency of grooming can depend on breed, coat type and length, lifestyle and how much brushing and detangling you do at home between grooming appointments.
 If your dog has a longer hair style or a coat that tends to get tangled he / she should be professionally groomed every 4 – 6 weeks.
 A dog with a short hair style or short coat can be groomed every 6 – 8 weeks.

 How long will my pet need to stay for grooming?

-A typical grooming procedure takes about 2 hours.
+A typical grooming procedure takes about 1 hour for a small/medium size dog.
 Additional time may be needed for larger dogs or dogs with thick or matted fur.